A labourer climbs through a cobalt and copper mine in Kawama, Congo (Source: Washington Post)

 Li-ion batteries are used in a variety of applications due to the high electrochemical potential of lithium, enabling their application for electro-mobility.
 The substantial investment in li-ion batteries continues to result in rapidly decreasing unit costs.
 As a result, li-ion batteries are increasingly being leveraged in stationary energy storage systems.
 Intermittent renewable power sources such as wind (e.g. the wind farm shown at 01:20 near Shelburne, Ontario, Canada) and solar continue to be enabled by low cost li-ion battery storage.

-Spent li-ion batteries pose a health and safety threat due to the potential for toxic heavy metals to be released into the environment if disposed in landfills or if recycled by artisanal/small-scale operations.
+Spent li-ion batteries continue to pose strong threats to health and safety due to the potential for toxic heavy metals to be released into the environment if disposed in landfills or recycled by artisanal/small-scale operations.
 A short clip in the video (at 00:38), courtesy of Battery Council International, shows an actual explosion that occurred at a lead acid battery recycling facility when a li-ion battery was mistakenly fed to the operation.
 This near-miss highlights the dangers of improper battery handling techniques and consequences that could result from even a single li-ion battery falling into the wrong recycling stream.
-As the spent li-ion battery volume surges due to large format applications (e.g. in electric vehicles), rapidly growing challenges regarding the safety of spent li-ion battery handling must be addressed through advanced supply chains.
+As the spent li-ion battery volume surges due to large format applications (e.g. in electric vehicles), rapidly growing challenges with the safety of spent li-ion battery handling must be addressed through advanced supply chains.

-As the world moves towards electrified transport, the demand for lithium, cobalt, and other raw battery materials is also growing to unprecedented levels.
+As the world moves towards an all-electric future for vehicles, the demand for lithium, cobalt, and other raw battery materials is also growing to unprecedented levels.
 Lithium chemical supply continues to lag behind surging demand, driven by battery applications for lithium.
 Other critical battery materials, such as cobalt chemicals, continue to experience supply chain challenges.
 Over 60% of cobalt is mined in the Democratic Republic of the Congo (DRC).
 Cobalt production in the DRC has been documented to involve child labour, raising questions about supply chain transparency and social responsibility.
 Li-Cycle has a significant opportunity to be a near-term supplier of uniquely 100% recycled cobalt, with a completely transparent and ethical supply chain.

 To solve these unaddressed needs, Li-Cycle is rapidly executing based on a three-step Master Plan: